lucidrains/Mega-pytorch/README.md

 ## Mega - Pytorch (wip)

-Implementation of <a href="https://arxiv.org/abs/2209.10655">Mega</a>, the Single-head Attention with Multi-headed EMA architecture that currently holds SOTA on Long Range Arena
+Implementation of <a href="https://arxiv.org/abs/2209.10655">Mega</a>, the Single-head Attention with Multi-headed EMA architecture that currently holds SOTA on Long Range Arena, beating S4 on Pathfinder-X and all the other tasks save for audio.

 ## Citations